-7.3 (OC) 7.4 Staff at the applicant agency, currently or within the past year, serves/served in a regional leadership role(s) or Steering Committee leadership.
-[Staff Review of Leadership] Reviewer Notes: Applicant agrees to actively participate in the local coordinated entry process as designed by the Regional Committee and only take referrals directly from the regional coordinated entry prioritization by-name list.
-[New Project Thresholds and Standards Form] Reviewer Notes: 5 Thresho Met Unmet Unmet, documen ld tation not provided 7.5 Applicant accurately describes the process of taking referrals through coordinated entry.
-[New Project Thresholds and Standards Form] Reviewer Notes: Standard Standard Met Unmet Unmet, documentation not provided N/A All of the applicant's projects on the 2023 HIC participated in the coordinated entry system.
+7.2 7.3 (OC) Prior to the first application submission deadline, the project has been presented to the Regional Committee or Steering Committee (for CoC-wide projects) and was given the opportunity for feedback.
+[Minutes, Regional Lead verification, New Project Supplemental Information Form] Reviewer Notes: Staff at the applicant agency, currently or within the past year, serves/served in a regional leadership role(s) or Steering Committee leadership.
+[Staff Review of Leadership] Reviewer Notes: Threshold Met Unmet Unmet, documentation not provided 5 7.4 Applicant agrees to actively participate in the local coordinated entry process as designed by the Regional Committee and only take referrals directly from the regional coordinated entry prioritization by-name list.
+[New Project Supplemental Information Form] Reviewer Notes: Threshold Met Unmet Unmet, documentation not provided 7.5 Applicant accurately describes the process of taking referrals through coordinated entry.
+[New Project Supplemental Information Form] Reviewer Notes: Standard Met Unmet Unmet, documentation not provided N/A 7.6 All of the applicant's projects on the 2024 HIC participated in the coordinated entry system.
 Project staff must attend any coordinated entry meetings, including regular case conferencing.
 Emergency shelters must conduct prevention and diversion screens and CE Assessments on residents and refer all people who have received CE Assessments to the regional coordinated entry prioritization by-name list.
 RRH, PSH, and TH-RRH Projects must only take referrals directly from the coordinated entry prioritization waiting list.
 [Interview with region's Coordinated Entry Lead.
 CE Lead verified minimum of 85% participation in case conferencing.]
-Reviewer Notes: Standard Met Unmet N/A - not on the HIC 7.7 (OC) The project has a CE assessment score for at least 97% of new admissions.
-[New Project Thresholds and Standards Form] Reviewer Notes: No/N/A 0 Yes 5
+Reviewer Notes: Standard Met Unmet N/A - not on the HIC

-7.8 (OC) The project has CE Assessments for all new admissions during the 2023 calendar year in HMIS and/or a comparable database.

-[New Project Thresholds and Standards Form]

-Reviewer Notes:
+Current PSH, RRH Grantees: CE Assessment

+7.7 (OC) At least 95% of new households entered in calendar year 2024 were referred through Coordinated Entry.
+[New Project Supplemental Information Form; CE Audit Report pulled by NCCEH] Reviewer Notes:

 No/N/A 0

 Yes 5

-tion VIII: Application Deadlines and cumentation Section VIII Score
+tion VIII: Application Deadlines and umentation Section VIII Score

+Possib le Deductions: -25

-ble Deductions: -25 num Points Required or Review is Triggered: Not more than loss of
+Minim um Points Required or Review is Triggered: Not more than a loss of

+-15

-Budg et & Match Possible Score Project Score
+Budget & Match Possible Score Project Score

-8.1 Questions regarding the budget are neither complete nor accurate, subtract up to 5 points. -5
+8.1 Questions regarding the budget are neither complete nor accurate, subtract up to 5 points . -5

-8.2 Match letters sufficiently document the required 25% match and all Standard

-match funds are eligible.
-Match amounts are based on documentation submitted by the applicant by the submission deadline.
-Information Met

-submitted after the deadline will not be included in the scoring of these 🗌 Unmet

-sections.

-[ Match letters ] Reviewer Notes:

-Reviewel Notes.

-Deadlines Possible Score Project Score

-8.3 The application in e-snaps was NOT completed correctly, subtract up to 10 points . -10

 Reviewer Notes:

-8.4 Required accompanying documents were NOT completed correctly,

-subtract up to 10 points. -10
+8.2 Match letters sufficiently document the required 25% match and all match funds are eligible.
+Match amounts are based on documentation Standard Met

+submitted by the applicant by the submission deadline.
+Information

+submitted after the deadline will not be included in the scoring of these sections.
+Unmet

+[Match letters]

 Reviewer Notes:

+Deadl ines Possible Score Project Score

+8.3 The application in e-snaps was NOT completed correctly, subtract up

+to 10 points. -10

+Reviewer Notes: 10

+8.4 Required accompanying documents were NOT completed correctly, subtract up to 10 points. -10

+Reviewer Notes:

-8.5 The application and accompanying documents were submitted by the Threshold
+8.5 The application and accompanying documents were submitted by the deadline.
+Threshold Met

-deadline.
-Met

 Reviewer Notes: 🗌 Unmet

-8.6 The applicant signed and submitted the NC BoS CoC Grantee Threshold Met
+8.6 The applicant signed and submitted the NC BoS CoC's Grantee Threshold

-Agreement.
+Agreement Form for New Projects.

+[Grantee Agreement Form for New Projects] Unmet

-[NC BoS CoC Grantee Agreement] Reviewer Notes: Unmet
+Reviewer Notes: